• Skip to primary navigation

 Jump to Recipe

-Turkey Burgers with Pineapple are a delicious combination of ingredients that create a fun burger with a tropical vibe.
-These are quick to whip up, you can make them ahead of time, to boot.
+Hawaiian Turkey Burgers with Pineapple are a delicious combination of flavors that create a fun burger with a tropical vibe.
+This is a standout recipe because a sweet and spicy pineapple salsa is mixed directly into the burger, and spooned on top!
+Quick to whip up, you can make them ahead of time, to boot.

 Turkey burger with pineapple salsa and avocado, on a white plate with Hatch chiles in the background.

-Sweet, smoky and a little bit spicy, pineapple turkey burgers have a Hawaiian vibe and they're scrumptious.
+Sweet, smoky, and a little bit spicy, pineapple turkey burgers have a Hawaiian vibe and they're absolutely scrumptious.

-You can make and shape them ahead of time and then throw them on the grill, or in a skillet before serving.
+You can make and shape them ahead of time and then sauté them right before serving.

-This Pineapple Turkey Burger would be a huge hit for Memorial Day, July 4th or any outdoor barbecue or picnic.
+These Hawaiian Turkey Burgers would be a huge hit for Memorial Day, July 4th, or any outdoor barbecue or picnic.
 Of course they're equally scrumptious indoors! 😉

-• ground turkey - I like to use about 85% lean.
-With a 15% fat content it will be nice and juicy.
+• ground turkey - I like to use about 85% lean ground turkey.
+With a 15% fat content, it will be nice and juicy.
 You can substitute the turkey with chicken if you'd like.
 (Beef is okay too, but I think the flavor of the pineapple is better with poultry in this recipe.)

 • avocado - Ripe avocados should yield to firm gentle pressure.
 They will feel slightly soft but not mushy to the touch.